San Antonio, Texas Social Security Disability Insurance Attorney

 For millions of Americans who live with a disabling physical or mental condition, it can be extraordinarily difficult to support themselves on their own.
 This is particularly true when their disability makes them unable to work.
 Fortunately, the Social Security disability program provides benefits to those who suffer from disabilities, helping disabled individuals to get the support they need to live their lives on their own.

 The Social Security Disability Insurance (SSDI) program provides financial support to those have become disabled by an injury or illness, and have met the required work credits.
 Additionally, children and spouses of deceased workers are often able to get disability benefits through this program.
-Unfortunately, though, it can be difficult to successfully go through the process of applying for and receiving this assistance on your own, something which our team at the Chris Mayo Law Firm knows can be frustrating for those in Texas in need of disability benefits.
+Unfortunately, though, it can be difficult to successfully go through the process of applying for and receiving this assistance on your own, something which our team at the [firm-name] knows can be frustrating for those in Texas in need of disability benefits.

 Social Security Disability Insurance Help